 When starting a littleBits project, what does your design process look like?

 I look at other projects and learn from others.
 I like combining different technologies, finding ways to connect different systems together, merging Virtual Worlds to Real World.
-The BitWars project is perfect example of that; combining the magical world of Star Wars into our world.

 How has littleBits impacted you creatively?

 My kids have full of energy and imagination.
 At this age, everything is magical – that’s why they call Littlebits as ‘tricks.
 This is a platform to create magic tricks together.
 It is easier to prototype ideas together and debug hardware.